-We have examined originals, or copies identified to our satisfaction as being true copies, of the District New Money Resolution, the County New Money Resolution, the Refunding Resolution, the Tax Certificate executed and delivered by the District in connection with the issuance of the Tax-Exempt Bonds (the "Tax Certificate"), the approving opinions of Hawkins Delafield & Wood LLP, Bond Counsel with respect to the New Money Bonds and the Refunding Bonds, certificates of the District and others, and such other documents, opinions and matters as we have considered necessary or appropriate under the circumstances to render the opinions set forth herein.
+We have examined originals, or copies identified to our satisfaction as being true copies, of the District New Money Resolution, the County New Money Resolution, the Tax Certificate executed and delivered by the District in connection with the issuance of the Bonds (the "Tax Certificate"), the approving opinion of Hawkins Delafield & Wood LLP, Bond Counsel, certificates of the District and others, and such other documents, opinions and matters as we have considered necessary or appropriate under the circumstances to render the opinions set forth herein.

 We have assumed the genuineness of all documents and signatures presented to us.
 We have not undertaken to verify independently, and have assumed, the accuracy of the factual matters represented, warranted or certified in the documents we reviewed.
-We have also assumed the accuracy of all representations and compliance with all covenants and agreements contained in the District New Money Resolution, the Refunding Resolution and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to assure that future actions or omissions will not cause the interest on the Tax-Exempt Bonds to be included in gross income for federal income tax purposes.
-Further, we have assumed the correctness of the conclusion contained in the opinions of Bond Counsel that the New Money Bonds and the Refunding Bonds constitute valid and binding general obligations of the District, payable as to both principal and interest from the proceeds of a levy of ad valorem taxes on all property subject to such taxes in the District.
+We have also assumed the accuracy of all representations and compliance with all covenants and agreements contained in the District New Money Resolution and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to assure that future actions or omissions will not cause the Bonds to fail to be "qualified school construction bonds" under Section 54F of the Internal Revenue Code of 1986, as amended (the "Code").
+Further, we have assumed the correctness of the conclusion contained in the opinion of Bond Counsel that the Bonds constitute valid and binding general obligations of the District, payable as to both principal and interest from the proceeds of a levy of ad valorem taxes on all property subject to such taxes in the District.